Pima JTED District Office

 - To promote growth of the whole person.

-- Pima County JTED classes are organized to replicate the work environment.
+- Pima JTED classes are organized to replicate the work environment.
 Students are required to conduct themselves in the same manner that is required by professional employees.

 - Students are expected to arrive to class on time, prepared to engage in active learning with the appropriate homework assignments and materials, including textbooks, paper, pencil or pen, and project materials.
 Students are also expected to remain in class until the end of the class.